jophde/documentation/docs/01_Dashboard/02_Uploading_translations.md

 ## Uploading files

-You have the option to upload translation and string files via the _Translate_ page of the Colatris dashboard.
+You have the option to upload translation and string files via the _Translate_ page of the Jargon dashboard.

 This will let you: